-This is your higher-cost Generic tier and includes generic drugs and sometimes some preferred brand drugs.
+This is your higher-cost Generic tier and includes generic drugs and branded generic drugs.
 Some Tier 2 drugs have lower-cost Tier 1 alternatives.
 Ask your doctor if you could use a Tier 1 drug to lower your out-of-pocket expenses.